‘Just over half’ of allegations against Gregg Wallace substantiated, report says

 The report noted that during the course of the investigation, which was over a seven-month period, Wallace was diagnosed with autism spectrum disorder, and said that the findings should be viewed in the context of his neurodiversity.

-During the investigation it was also found that “10 standalone allegations were made against other people, two of which were substantiated”.
+During the investigation, it was also found that “10 standalone allegations were made against other people, two of which were substantiated”, relating to inappropriate language, one for swearing and the other for racist language.

-Wallace, 60, has been “co-operative and forthcoming” and was interviewed three times by the investigations team, for a total of 14 hours of interview.
+Wallace, 60, has been “co-operative and forthcoming” and was interviewed three times by the investigations team, for a total of more than 14 hours of interview.

 But Banijay UK said that “Wallace’s return to MasterChef (is) untenable” following the number of sustained allegations.